 Sylvester "Monroe" Martin was born in February 1846 (or 1840) in or near Reedsville, Preston County, WV, the son of Henry and Keziah (Miner) Martin.

-He was a veteran of the Union Army in the Civil War, while his brother Presley took up arms for the Confederate cause -- a real-life example of brother vs. brother in our family.
+He and a brother and two brothers-in-law were veterans of the Union Army in the Civil War, while his brother Presley took up arms for the Confederate cause -- a real-life example of brother vs. brother in our family.

 Sylvester's grave, seen here, was bathed in such strong backlight of a late afternoon sun in October 2008 that the otherwise-legible lettering can hardly be made out.